Rapid clinical antimicrobial resistance prediction

 MALDI-TOF mass spectrometry has been adopted in routine clinical microbiology to identify bacterial and funghi specimen.
 This technology is inexpensive and delivers MALDI-TOF mass spectra rapidly after sample collection.
 The spectra also harbour the potential to contain information beyond microbial indentity.
 My research focuses on using Machine Learning method to extract this additional information and make it accessible to patient care.

-With an interdisciplinary background in microbiology, structural physics and bioinformatics, I enjoy solving real-world problems at the interphase of Machine Learning and Healthcare.
-Beyond my core PhD project, I like to stay up-to-date on related topics, such as computational epidemiology and protein function prediction.
+With an interdisciplinary background in microbiology, structural physics and bioinformatics, I'm interested in solving real-world problems at the interphase of Machine Learning and Healthcare.
+Beyond my core PhD project, I've worked on applying survival analysis to assess disease risk from human genotype data, and topological data analysis for single-cell cancer data.